caxperts/AppControls/wiki/Security.md

 # Security
-We use a whitelist to ensure only AppControls in this list can be displayed and access the model.
+We use a allowlist to ensure only AppControls in this list can be displayed and access the model.
 The file is saved as an appcontrol.json file in the Data folder of the model.
-## Whitelist
+## Allowlist
-Each whitelist entry has the following setting
+Each allowlist entry has the following setting
 ```
 Host = The host allowed.
 This can also be used to allow subdomains
 Scheme = https|http|file